 - Get vaccinated.
 Ask your doctor which vaccines you may need.

 - Use condoms consistently and correctly to avoid exposure to sexually transmitted infections.

 - Avoid illicit drug use and needle sharing.

 - Take extra precautions when working in high-exposure areas, such as day-care centers, prisons, healthcare facilities, and homeless centers.

 - Avoid raw or undercooked products and unpasteurized dairy products.

 - Wash your hands frequently when preparing foods.

 - Drink filtered water.

 Antiviral medications and a healthy lifestyle greatly decrease the likelihood of contracting an opportunistic infection.
-Medications developed within the last 25 years have drastically improved the life-span and outlook for people with HIV/AIDS.
+Medications developed within the last 25 years have drastically improved the life span and outlook for people living with HIV.